hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/R_automation.md

 Any non-base R packages needed for an analysis need to be downloaded to a personal R library prior to use.
 To create a personal R library, we can create a special directory.
 More information on personal R libraries on O2 are available on the [O2 Wiki](https://wiki.rc.hms.harvard.edu/display/O2/Personal+R+Packages).

 Let's create our personal R library, if not already created, in our `HOME` directory.
 Be sure to include the R version number for any R library created.
+Since R can be memory intensive, we often need to adjust the `--mem` parameter when running R interactively or submitting jobs.

 ```bash
 $ srun --pty -p interactive -t 0-12:00 --mem 36G /bin/bash